 Young Investigator Award

 The Brainbox Initiative Young Investigator Award aims to stimulate and reward the very best, most novel neuroscience research being carried out by early-career academics.
-We welcome applications from current graduate students and postdoctoral fellows, and encourage anyone who has carried out notable research with non-invasive brain stimulation or imaging techniques to submit an application for consideration.
+We welcome applications from current graduate students and postdoctoral fellows, and encourage anyone who has undertaken notable research with non-invasive brain stimulation or imaging techniques to submit an entry for consideration.

 Each year, we award one successful applicant with: